 Maybe you can do something like batch cook in bulk to help your neighbor.
 They could repay you in a chore you don’t like or carpool the kids for you if you can’t leave the house.

 I know some moms who each get an afternoon to themselves by taking the other ones kids.
 Wednesday for you, Fridays for me.
 Whatever works.

 We have a huge yard and we are using it.
 It’s free.
 The kids are outside every chance we get.
 Tents, balls, bikes.
 They take pictures, use binoculars and watch birds.
 Clean the yard and shovel snow.
 They get creative, learn to get along or not.
 They exercise themselves and the dog.
 Any and all games they can make up on their own to stay active and out of my hair.
 It gives them independence and breaks up the day when people are out of sorts.
 Especially me.
 Get.
 Out.
 Side.

 While coffee is my main motivator.
 Essential oils are new to my arsenal.
 I am not an expert and don’t sell them.
 Take caution when using them and find out everything about them beforehand since they can hurt you if used improperly.
 I don’t take any internally.
 That said, I freakin’ love them.

 I admit for budget sake I smell them at the local health food store.
-They sell a good quality brand.
+They sell a good quality brand like this one.
 Unfortunately, the mark up there is quite high.
 So I see what I like for what needs I have and then order them on Amazon for half the price.
 Chances are I also have a gift card.
 Double win.